Ngā rongonga komiti whai raihana ā-rohe

 Once the hearing date has been set, the applicant, agencies and objectors will be notified of the date, time and venue for the hearing.

-You don't have to attend the hearing, but your objection will have greater effect if you speak in support of it.
+You don't have to attend the hearing, but your objection will have greater weight if you attend the hearing and speak in support of your objection.

 What happens at a district licensing committee hearing

 At the start of the hearing, the chairperson will introduce panel members sitting on the district licensing committee and outline the procedure for the hearing.